TheresaLui/SelfHelpContent_v2/articles/problemscopingques.aip/problemscopingques-client-installation.md

                 "order": 3,
                 "visibility": "client_type == Azure Information Protection Classic Client", "controlType": "dropdown",
-                "displayLabel": "What version are you using? if it's not listed, please upgrade to the latest version at http://aka.ms/getaip", "watermarkText": "Choose an option",
+                "displayLabel": "What version did you try to install? if it's not listed, please upgrade to the latest version at http://aka.ms/getaip", "watermarkText": "Choose an option",
                 "dropdownOptions": [
                     {